 Sorghum syrup is still a sweetener, and it actually has more calories per Tablespoon than molasses, maple syrup, or white sugar and about equal to honey.
 If you’re diabetic or need to avoid blood sugar spikes, sorghum is not a safe alternative sweetener.

 It sure sounds like sorghum can be used successfully in any recipe calling for a liquid sweetener.
 A huge benefit of sorghum is that it might cost less for you than honey or maple syrup.
 It depends on where you live – I can get local raw honey for about $16-17 a half gallon and maple syrup for $40 a gallon (and that’s CHEAP compared to buying online, because we have local maple syrup here in Michigan).

 I’d start using sorghum to replace one fourth of the honey or maple syrup in any recipe, and probably up to a half.
 Like I said, the molasses-ish taste is not strong at all.
 In something with lots of strong flavors anyway, like these soaked pumpkin muffins, I bet you could start with half and move up to almost all sorghum.
-The grain-free granola recipe in the new Healthy Snacks to Go, 2nd edition works really well with just about any liquid sweetener subbed for either the maple syrup or honey.
+The grain-free granola recipe in Healthy Snacks to Go works really well with just about any liquid sweetener subbed for either the maple syrup or honey.

 How do you use sorghum syrup?